tom-nook/toulbox/posts/what-is-devsecops.md

 }
 ```

-and then to satisfy the test add the following to the `main.go` file.
+And then, to satisfy the test add the following to the `main.go` file.

 ```yaml